mruby/mruby/doc/compile/README.md

 # Compile

-mruby is using Rake to compile and cross-compile all libraries and binaries.
+mruby uses Rake to compile and cross-compile all libraries and binaries.

 ## Prerequisites